CornellCollegeComputingClub/c4-sign/docs/graphics-library.md

 `tuple`s of three `int`s are treated as Red-Green-Blue color vectors, with each component in the range 0 to 255.
 `tuple`s of four `int`s are treated as Red-Green-Blue-Alpha color vectors, with the extra alpha component representing the "opacity" of the new color.
-`int`s are again treated as Red-Green-Blue-Alpha color vectors.
-To represent a color as an int, write its components in hexadecimal in the RGBA order.
-This format is common with HTML color pickers.
+`int`s are treated as (Alpha-)Red-Green-Blue color vectors.
+To represent a color as an int, write its components in hexadecimal in the (A)RGB order.
+The RGB format is common with HTML color pickers.

 Any function that deals with `Color` as the input type can take any of these forms and display it correctly.